AmyRouillard/eegClassification/README.md

 ## EEG dataset

-The data provided includes the raw EEG data and spectrograms.
-The EEG data records the electrical activity of the brain.
-The samples provided record a 50 second window, while the spectrograms cover a 10 minute window.
+The EEG data records the electrical activity of the brain at serval points on the scalp.
+Signals are collected using several electrodes, see Fig. 4, and the four spectrograms are constructed from 4 different regions of the scalp as follows: Left lateral (Fp1, F7, T3, T5, O10); Right lateral (Fp2, F8, T4, T6, O2); Left Parasagittal (Fp1, F3, C3, P3, O1); Right Parasagittal (Fp2, F4, C4, P4, O2).

 The spectrograms are constructed from EEG data using [multitaper spectral estimation](https://en.wikipedia.org/wiki/Multitaper)[1], and represent a visualization of the Fourier spectrum of the EEG signals over time.

-The EEG data is collected using several electrodes, see Fig. 4, and the four spectrograms are constructed from 4 different regions of the scalp as follows: Left lateral (Fp1, F7, T3, T5, O10); Right lateral (Fp2, F8, T4, T6, O2); Left Parasagittal (Fp1, F3, C3, P3, O1); Right Parasagittal (Fp2, F4, C4, P4, O2).

 <img src="https://github.com/AmyRouillard/eegClassification/blob/main/files/eegmelb.gif" width="400">